TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.516 (2016/01/22) =
+* Fixed: issue with user settings not saving in certain circumstances.

 = 2.515 (2016/01/18) =
 * Fixed: people with PRO version prior to 1.5.9.1 had problems in activating/deactivating their addons license.
 * Tweak: moved promotional boxes in the Options page down below all important boxes.
+* Tweak: deleted old lang files.

 = 2.514 (2016/01/10) =
 * New: it's now possible to control what is displayed in the stats page for each payment criteria.
 You can display just the counting number, just the payment value, both or completely hide a column but still have the payment criteria active, and you can even personalize this per-user!